aboulang/simtrans/README.md

 # simtrans
 Simula to Zeta Lisp Translator
 Done as part of the DesigNet effort.
-The macgic is using the very intuitive CGOL (Pratt) Parser.
+The magic is using the very intuitive CGOL (Pratt) Parser.
 See https://en.wikipedia.org/wiki/Pratt_parser
 http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/
 https://en.wikipedia.org/wiki/CGOL